sensu/sensu-docs/content/sensu-go/5.2/guides/install-check-executables-with-assets.md

 ---
-title: "How to use Sensu assets"
+title: "How to install plugins using assets"
-linkTitle: "Using Bonsai Assets"
+linkTitle: "Installing Plugins with Assets"
+description: "Assets are shareable, reusable packages that make it easy to deploy Sensu plugins.
+You can use assets to provide the plugins, libraries, and runtimes you need to power your monitoring workflows."
 weight: 40
 version: "5.2"
 product: "Sensu Go"